ANTI SNORE DEVICES

 Oral appliances, also called mandibular advancement devices, are an effective treatment option for snoring.
-They can also be used for mild or moderate obstructive sleep apnoea which is accompanied by nocturnal breathing stops.
+They can also be used for mild or moderate obstructive sleep apnoea accompanied by nocturnal breathing stops.
 Mandibular advancement devices, like our proven SomnoGuard® oral appliances, are worn in the mouth at night.
 They cause an advancement of the lower jaw and tongue to prevent an obstruction of the upper airways.
-It can be distinguished between prefabricated mandibular advancement devices and custom-made appliances by the dentist.
-Our prefabricated SomnoGuard® oral appliances consist of a thermoplastic material which can be formed according to the teeth (comparable with a dental impression) when heated in a boiling water bath.
-Custom-made oral appliances, in contrast, are made in a dental laboratory in accordance with a dental impression taken by your dentist.
+There are prefabricated mandibular advancement devices and custom-made appliances by the dentist.
+Our prefabricated SomnoGuard® oral appliances consist of a thermoplastic material.
+By heating the material in a boiling water bath, the oral appliance can be formed according to the teeth (comparable with a dental impression).
+Custom-made oral appliances, on the other hand, are made in a dental laboratory according to a dental impression taken by your dentist.

 Find out more about our oral appliances.

-Supine position preventers support lateral position while sleeping and prevent supine position that encourages snoring and nocturnal breathing stops.
+Positioning Aids support lateral position while sleeping.
+They prevent supine position that encourages snoring and nocturnal breathing stops.

-The sleep in supine position is one of the most frequent causes for snoring.
-This sleeping position encourages the lower jaw and tongue to fall back.
-As a result, the upper airways are narrowed causing the typical snoring sound.
-One approach to solve the problem is the position therapy with supine position preventers, also called positioning aids.
-Supine position preventers encourage you to sleep on your side or your stomach and prevent sleeping on the back.
-By wearing the supine position preventers regularly during sleep, the body can get used to sleeping in lateral position.
-The position therapy can thus evoke a learning effect: After a while, many persons concerned no longer need to wear positioning aids since they automatically sleep in lateral position.
+Sleeping in supine position is one of the most common causes of snoring.
+This sleeping position favours the lower jaw and tongue to fall back and to narrow the upper airways.
+This creates the typical snoring noise.
+Positional therapy offers a solution.
+Positioning aids, also known as supine position preventers, encourage you to sleep on your side or your stomach and prevent you from lying on your back.
+By wearing the positioning aids regularly, the body can get used to the lateral sleeping position.
+Positional therapy thus provokes a learning effect: After a while, many persons concerned no longer need to wear positioning aids since they automatically sleep in lateral position.

-Nasal dilators improve nasal breathing by softly spreading the nasal wings and thereby opening the nasal entrance.
+Nasal dilators improve nasal breathing by softly spreading the nasal wings and widening the nasal entrance.

 Especially in times of colds and allergies, many people suffer from nasal congestion resulting in an impaired nasal breathing at night.
-Nasal breathing problems, in turn, encourage snoring.
-Nasal dilators, also called nasal stenst or breathing aids, are placed inside the nose at night.
+Nasal breathing problems, in turn, promote snoring.
+Nasal dilators, also called nasal stents or breathing aids, are placed inside the nose at night.
 They widen the narrowest part of the nasal entrance by softly spreading the nostrils and thus facilitate nasal breathing.

 How to prevent snoring and sleep apnoea?
 In our section useful information you will find interesting infos about snoring & obstructive sleep apnoea.
 In addition to our anti snore devices, we inform you about helpful tips to stop snoring and nocturnal breathing interruptions.